GitTables/gittables.github.io/index.md

 ### Why GitTables

-Existing table corpora primarily contain tables extracted from HTML pages, limiting the capability to represent offline database tables.
-To train and evaluate high-capacity models for applications beyond the Web, additional resources are needed with tables that resemble relational database tables.
+Existing large-scale table corpora primarily contain tables extracted from HTML pages, limiting the capability to represent database tables.
+These table corpora also lack semantic annotations, like the semantic column types.

+To train and evaluate models for applications beyond the Web, additional resources are needed with tables that resemble relational database tables.
 We built GitTables to facilitate that need.

 ### The corpus

-The tables in GitTables were extracted from CSV files.
+The tables in GitTables were extracted from CSV files from GitHub.
 On average the tables have 25 columns and 209 rows.
 We annotated table columns with real-world concepts that the columns refer to.
 The labels for these column annotations (referred to as semantic types) were extracted from the DBpedia and Schema.org ontologies.

 We used two different annotation methods:
 - Syntactic: string-based matching between column names and the semantic types,
 - Semantic: embedding semantic types and column names using a pretrained FastText model trained on the Common Crawl corpus.
 The annotation corresponds to the most similar semantic type.